bfortuner/ml-glossary/docs/optimizers.rst

 AdaDelta belongs to the family of stochastic gradient descent algorithms, that provide adaptive techniques for hyperparameter tuning.
 Adadelta is probably short for ‘adaptive delta’, where delta here refers to the difference between the current weight and the newly updated weight.

-The main disadvantage in Adagrand is its accumulation of the squared gradients.
+The main disadvantage in Adagrad is its accumulation of the squared gradients.
 During the training process, the accumulated sum keeps growing.
 From the above formala we can see that, As the accumulated sum increases learning rate to shrink and eventually become infinitesimally small, at which point the algorithm is no longer able to acquire additional knowledge.

 Adadelta is a more robust extension of Adagrad that adapts learning rates based on a moving window of gradient updates, instead of accumulating all past gradients.
 This way, Adadelta continues learning even when many updates have been done.